 (English) New GST Mechanism Implementation: A Timeline

-Sorry, this post is not available in Gujarati For the sake of viewer convenience, the content is shown below in the alternative language.
-You may click the link to switch the active language.
+Sorry, this post is not available in Gujarati For the sake of viewer convenience, the content is shown below in this site default language.
+You may click one of the links to switch the site language to another available language.

 The recently held 31st GST council meet came up with a decision a new GST return system will be introduced to facilitate taxpayers.
 To initiate a smooth transition to the newly introduced return system, a transition plan has been laid out.
 Unveiling a roadmap for the implementation of the new GST mechanism, the Finance Ministry transition plan will come in subsequent phases.
 Here are the details of the indicative transition plan: